 If you're using more than one of these casually, pick one.
 Stop splitting attention.

 If you don't have a default yet and you're on Claude Max already, install Claude Code.
 Build one real thing with it this week.
 Set up one skill that automates something you do regularly.
-The compound returns of one tool deeply used are bigger than the average returns of three tools shallowly tried.
+The compound returns of one tool deeply used beat the scattered returns of three shallowly tried.
+The three-tool split I described above doesn't break that.
+Each of those has one real, separate job.

 If you're on Codex right now and shipping, the question worth asking is whether you've actually compared Claude Code's design output to Codex's on the same brief.
 Run that test once.
 If Claude Code's first pass is closer to what you want, the time you save in design iteration is worth more than the friction of switching tools.